Get insider access

 Differences Between Sizes And Variants

-Our unit was manufactured in April 2024; you can see the label here.
+Our unit was manufactured in April 2024, as seen on the label.

 Compared To Other TVs

-The LG UT7570 is an unremarkable TV with no modern features and sub-par picture quality.
+You shouldn't buy the LG UT75, as it's a bad TV with no modern features and poor picture quality.
 It's held back by its awful contrast that can't be improved due to a lack of a local dimming feature, so it doesn't look very good in a dark room.
 It's also a dim TV overall that's not bright enough for use in a well-lit room or to provide an impactful HDR experience.
 If you're looking for a budget-friendly TV, you would be much better off getting a TV like the Hisense U6/U6N, as that TV has a great local dimming feature that delivers significantly deeper blacks, a wide color gamut for more vibrant colors, and it's brighter overall.

 See our recommendations for the best budget TVs, the best TVs under $500, and the best 65-inch TVs.